chisimba/shellscripts/README.md

 shellscripts
 ============

-shellscripts for the Chisimba framework.
+Shellscripts for the Chisimba framework.